 - Making Time to Write Grants when You’re Already Really Busy – Tips and Tricks

 - Grant Prep Worksheet – A place to make notes about your project idea until you are ready to apply for a grant

 - Am I Ready to Write a Grant Proposal?
 A checklist to help you think through the process

 - What Does a Principal Investigator or Project Director on a Grant-funded Project Do?
 A table showing the responsibilities of the PI/PD, the Office of Sponsored and Student Research, and Finance.

 - Example grant budget and accompanying example budget justification

 - W.K.
 Kellogg Foundation Logic Model Development Guide – A thorough guide on how to create a logic model

-See Valparaiso Institute for Teaching and Learning (VITAL) for more faculty support services.
+See the Center for Innovation in Teaching, Assessment, and Learning (CITAL) for more faculty support services.